Charles Grymes: Early life and education

 Meanwhile, Charles Grymes married Frances Jenings, daughter of Edmund Jenings, a member of the Virginia Governor's Council.
 Two of their daughters married powerful planters.
 Frances Grymes would marry Philip Ludwell III, a merchant and planter who would sit in both houses of the Virginia General Assembly before moving to England.
-Her sister Lucy Grymes married Henry Lee.
-And Sarah Grymes (1738–1764) married John Reynolds.
+Her sister Lucy Grymes, called Lowland Beauty, married Henry Lee II, and Sarah Grymes (1738–1764) married John Reynolds.

 Career

 Grymes ultimately inherited Morattico plantation in Richmond County, Virginia, as well as about 1000 acres at the headwaters of the Rappahanock River in what became Rappahannock County.
-Grymes becames the Richmond County sheriff in 1724–1725.
+Grymes became the Richmond County sheriff in 1724–1725.
 Richmond County voters elected him as one of their two representatives in the House of Burgesses in 1728, for the session that lasted until 1734, when they replaced both burgesses by J. Woodbridge and William Fantleroy.

 Death and legacy

 Grymes died intestate in 1743 and his son in law Philip Ludlow was appointed as executor of his estate.